 You may be able to apply your certificate to positions involved in:

 The certificate requires the successful completion of four courses.
 It can be earned as a stand-alone certificate or in conjunction with the Master of Public Health degree program.

-MPH 650 Emergency Preparedness in Public Health
+MPH 650 Emergency Preparedness and Planning